 40 of the Best Ways to Homeschool in the Car

 Is your family in the car more often than you care to admit?
-Would you like some ideas to creatively homeschool in the car to redeem some of the time spent riding to co-op, ballet, music lessons, ball practice, chess club, or doctor’s appointments?
+Would you like ideas to creatively homeschool in the car to redeem some time spent riding to co-op, ballet, music lessons, ball practice, chess club, or doctor’s appointments?
 If so, you’ll love this blog post!

 This post contains affiliate links.

-Keep reading to find more than 40 ideas for fun and productive homeschooling in the car!
+Keep reading to find over 40 ideas for fun and productive homeschooling in the car!

 Why Homeschool in the Car?